sparna-git/Sparnatural/README.md

 Sparnatural is a **visual SPARQL query builder written in javascript**.

 It supports the creation of basic graph patterns with the selection of values with autocomplete search or dropdown lists.
-It can be configured through a JSON-LD ontology file that defines the classes and properties to be presented in the component.
+It can be configured through a JSON-LD or OWL configuration file (that can be edited in Protégé) that defines the classes and properties to be presented in the component.

 ![](documentation/screencast-sparnatural-dbpedia-v3-en.gif)